athomasq/athomasq.github.io/essays/investing-for-non-investors.md

 While concise, that's not necessarily informative.
 So let's break this sentence down into its constituent parts.
 The basic principles are simple enough:

-- Compound: Make time your friend
+- Make time your friend
-- Diversify: Spread out your portfolio
+- Diversify your portfolio
-- Economize: Avoid fees and friction
+- Minimize fees and friction
-- Conform: Don't try to beat the market
+- Don't try to beat the market
-- Introspect: Know your own preferences
+- Know your own preferences

 In the following sections, I explain these principles in greater detail.
 I also explore a few other ideas: